Finding The Right Mentor To Drive Your Success

 For example, for 6 years now I have what we call learning lunches.
 I have one at least one if not three a month.
 By learning lunches, I basically make it a point to go see someone and I buy their lunch.
 And while they eat I am asking them questions.
 That’s how I learned the law of the lid.

 When you read the law of the lid, which has become the most famous leadership law of all, I want you to know that I learned this law from a learning lunch.
 On this particular day, I was in Saint Louis, MO with a guy name John Thomas he was the CEO of a huge company that buys companies that were going bankrupt.
 I would see him once a month for two hours and I would ask questions about his leadership style and he would share his insights with me.

 I remember asking him, “John, when you buy a bankrupt company, is there something you always do.”
-And I remember he looked at me and he said, “yes there is two things I always do.”
+And I remember he looked at me and he said, “yes there are two things I always do.”
 I thought oh my goodness he’s going to teach me two things, this is going to be great!

 I thought this is great; I am taking notes, and when I get back to my organization I need to teach my people about relationship skills.

 I looked at him and said, “Wait a minute you always fire the president.”
 Now I didn’t write that down.
 I was thought what does that mean.
-He said “we always fire the president,” I asked him “you don’t ask them their side of the story, you don’t go see them, take them to coffee, etc. “He said “no, I don’t even want to meet them, we just fire them.”
+He said “we always fire the president” I asked him “you don’t ask them their side of the story, you don’t go see them, take them to coffee, etc. “He said “no, I don’t even want to meet them, we just fire them.”